subalterngames/talmudifier-rs/README.md

 - `default-fonts` embeds default fonts into the executable.
 You might want to remove this if you want to use other fonts because the default fonts make the binary bigger.
 - `clap` is required for some of the executables.
 If you're using Talmudifier as a library, you can ignore this.
+- `textest` is only used for the `textest` binary; it makes some extra functions and structs public.

 ## Benchmark